-ACT rests on the main assumption that all individuals understand and conceptualize events in the world in a manner in keeping with the sentiments that they hold about all individuals' identities in a given situation: people want the world to reflect the way that they see the world, so that the "does" of human behavior matches the "should" of human behavior as they see it.
+Affect control theory rests on the main assumption that all individuals understand and affectively respond to social experiences in a manner in keeping with cultural sentiments that they associate with social identities present within an an interaction.
+People want their experiences to reflect the way that they see the world, so that the "does" of human behavior matches the "should" of human behavior as they see it.

 If behaviors don't work to keep reality in line with expectations, people will re-conceptualize or redefine behaviors or identities of self or other in the situation.

 Emotions reflect identity sentiments along with the degree to which those sentiments are being confirmed by a given social experience.

 As you work to create and structure events that confirm your sentiments, you perform social roles, and these social roles make up the basic institutions of society.

 What it can do: